-- 4.1 Compliance with this document is mandatory for all users of Royal Holloway Information Technology resources. - 4.2 The IT Services Department is responsible for the implementation of this policy and may enlist other departments to assist in the monitoring and maintenance of compliance with this policy. - Any inquiries or comments regarding this policy shall be submitted to the IT Services Team by sending an email to ITServiceDesk@rhul.ac.uk.
+- 4.1 Compliance with this document is mandatory for all users of Royal Holloway Information Technology resources. - 4.2 The IT Services Department is responsible for the implementation of this policy and may enlist other departments to assist in the monitoring and maintenance of compliance with this policy. - 4.3 This document is subject to change and should be reviewed by all users of Royal Holloway Information Technology resources at least annually. - 4.4 Any inquiries or comments regarding this policy shall be submitted to the IT Services Team by sending an email to ITServiceDesk@rhul.ac.uk.